Bots/sinbin/README.md

 ## Configuration

+### First-Time Setup

+The application will automatically create a local SQLite database (`sinbin.db`) on first run to store:
+- Penalty counts and session data
+- Custom words and settings
+- Uploaded sound files metadata

+A `public/sounds/` directory will also be created for storing uploaded audio files.

+**Note**: These files contain personal data and are excluded from version control.

 ### Audio Setup

 Ensure your microphone is properly configured and accessible to the application.
 The system will automatically detect your default input device.

+### Sound Effects

+You can upload custom sound effects through the control panel:
+1. Navigate to the "Sounds" tab in the control panel
+2. Upload audio files (MP3, WAV, etc.) with category "penalty"
+3. Sounds will automatically play when profanity is detected
+4. Adjust volume and enable/disable sounds in the settings

 ### Customization Options